scottschmidl/anonymous_data_scientist/issue1_03282022_vector_calc/README.md

-This issue, issue number one, will cover some of the topics I learned in my Vector Calculus course, sophmore year.
+This issue will cover some of the topics I learned in my Vector Calculus course, sophmore year.